Android-Guild/Picover/README.md

 ### Pull Requests

-- Pull Request title should be the same as commit message
+- Pull Request title should be the same as the commit message
 - Only one commit should be present in one Pull Request
+- Progress not perfection.
+In the review, we suggest what can be improved.
+If the issue does not affect the functionality it is up to the owner of the PR if he wants to implement it.
+- All comments need to be answered before the approval.
+- If you approve the PR and you have not found an issue please try to leave a comment.

 ## CI/CD